RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/59-JAS.md

 <sup>10</sup> Humble yourselves in the sight of the Lord, and he shall lift you up.
 <sup>11</sup> Speak not evil one of another, brethren.
 He that speaketh evil of [his] brother, and judgeth his brother, speaketh evil of the law, and judgeth the law: but if thou judge the law, thou art not a doer of the law, but a judge.
 <sup>12</sup> There is one lawgiver, who is able to save and to destroy: who art thou that judgest another?
-<sup>13</sup> Go to now, ye that say, To day or to morrow we will go into such a city, and continue there a year, and buy and sell , and get gain :
+<sup>13</sup> Go to now, ye that say, To day or to morrow we will go into such a city, and continue there a year, and buy and sell, and get gain:
 <sup>14</sup> Whereas ye know not what [shall be] on the morrow.
 For what [is] your life?
 It is even a vapour, that appeareth for a little time, and then vanisheth away.
-<sup>15</sup> For that ye [ought] to say, If the Lord will, we shall live , and do this, or that.
+<sup>15</sup> For that ye [ought] to say, If the Lord will, we shall live, and do this, or that.
 <sup>16</sup> But now ye rejoice in your boastings: all such rejoicing is evil.
 <sup>17</sup> Therefore to him that knoweth to do good, and doeth [it] not, to him it is sin.
 ## Chapter 5